AlisonYao/HCDS-Bechdel-Test-Final-Project/README.md

 ## Blog

-Please check out [this Medium blog](https://towardsdatascience.com/bechdel-test-comparing-female-representation-metrics-in-movies-6cbade15010f) for a detailed explination of the project.
+Please check out [this Medium blog](https://towardsdatascience.com/bechdel-test-comparing-female-representation-metrics-in-movies-6cbade15010f) for a detailed explanation of the project.